carbon-language/carbon-lang/clang/docs/ShadowCallStack.rst

 The aarch64 implementation is considered production ready, and an `implementation of the runtime`_ has been added to Android's libc (bionic).
-The x86_64 implementation was evaluated using Chromium and was found to have critical performance and security deficiencies, and may be removed in a future release of the compiler.
-This document only describes the aarch64 implementation; details on the x86_64 implementation are found in the `Clang 7.0.1 documentation`_.
+An x86_64 implementation was evaluated using Chromium and was found to have critical performance and security deficiencies--it was removed in LLVM 9.0.
+Details on the x86_64 implementation can be found in the `Clang 7.0.1 documentation`_.

 .. _`implementation of the runtime`: https://android.googlesource.com/platform/bionic/+/808d176e7e0dd727c7f929622ec017f6e065c582/libc/bionic/pthread_create.cpp#128
 .. _`Clang 7.0.1 documentation`: https://releases.llvm.org/7.0.1/tools/clang/docs/ShadowCallStack.html